Mandy Ross takes on CIO role at Tabcorp following Tatts merger

 The wagering company today revealed its new executive leadership lineup following its merger with Tatts Group.

 Tabcorp confirmed that CIO Kim Wenn will depart after more than eight years in the top IT role and over a decade at the company.
+Wenn placed number 2 in this year's CIO50 list.

 “Tabcorp’s new executive leadership team brings together executives from both Tabcorp and Tatts,” Tabcorp managing director and CEO, David Attenborough, said in a statement.